Chili is a great meal for those cold winter evenings.

 The best way to reheat chili is on the stove.
-Pour your leftover chili into a cold pan and reheat over a medium heat, stirring frequently.
-If the chili has thickened overnight, add a splash of water until it reaches your desired consistency.
-The chili should reheat in 5-7 minutes, depending on size.
+Pour your leftover chili into a cold pan and reheat over medium heat, stirring frequently.
+If the chili has thickened overnight, add a splash of water or stock until it reaches your desired consistency.

 One Wednesday evening, I made a big pot of chili and portioned out several servings to reheat later.